A Tale of Love and Darkness

 ★★★★ review by Lu on Letterboxd

-every shot, every line, the whole story, the acting, the cinematography, literally everything about this film is incredible, i'm not saying this only bc natalie portman is the love of my life but she actually nailed it as director/writer and, as always, as an actor, it's probably a project very close to her heart and it blew me away! i love my mom natalie so much
+Every shot, every line, the whole story, the acting, the cinematography, literally everything about this film is incredible, i'm not saying this only because natalie portman is the love of my life but she actually nailed it as director, writer and, as always, as an actor, it's probably a project very close to her heart and it blew me away!

 ★★★½ review by drewbby on Letterboxd